 The Canada Education Savings Grant (CESG) is a grant from the Government of Canada that is paid directly into a beneficiary's Registered Education Savings Plan (RESP).
-It adds 20 percent to the first \$2,500 in contributions made into an RESP on behalf of an eligible beneficiary each year with a maximum grant of \$7,200.00 per beneficiary.
-The last year the RESP contribution grant can be paid is in the year the beneficiary turns 17.
+The grant is awarded when contributions are made to a beneficiary's RESP.
+The government adds 20 percent to the first \$2,500 in contributions made to an RESP each year.
+The maximum grant amount is \$7,200 per beneficiary.
+The final year the RESP contribution grant can be paid is in the year the beneficiary turns 17.